Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Thorong La Pass

 The Thorong La Pass is one of the iconic high mountain passes in Nepal.
-At 5416 meters, it offers stunning views of mountain panoramas and landscapes.
+At 5416 m, it offers stunning views of mountain panoramas and landscapes.
 The Thorong La Pass connects the Manang Valley to Muktinath and Kali Gandaki Valley.
 Climbing to the top of the mountain pass is challenging but also rewarding.
 The demanding trail requires trekkers to make steep climbs on rough and rocky terrains and descend on loose gravel paths.
 They must also face strong winds and unpredictable weather.
 Colorful prayer flags, mani walls, and cairns adorn the top of the mountain pass.

 Cultural immersion